 Alcohol, Adrenals and Quality Sleep

-They often tell me that an alcoholic beverage is their sleep aid.
-But while alcohol might make you fall asleep faster, it skips the vital REM sleep stage, which is when mental restoration occurs.
+While alcohol might make you fall asleep faster, it prevents you from entering the vital REM sleep stage, which is when mental restoration occurs.
 Without this essential phase of sleep, you’ll likely find yourself dealing with mental fog and memory problems.
+That’s one reason so many women with adrenal fatigue wake up feeling as though they haven’t slept at all.

 Another reason alcohol and sleep don’t mix well is that alcohol is a diuretic.
 This means you may wake more frequently to use the bathroom and find yourself unable to get back to sleep.